nwesterhausen/ror2-llama-forge-collective/src/README.md

 - Detailed item descriptions (see exactly what an item does)
 - Item stats (see the total value from your stack of items on hover)
-- View your current stats (when pressing tab)
 - Game lobby remembers what settings you used previously
-- Empty chests disappear after 30s
+- Empty chests disappear after 10s
 - Chat messages when using the scanner equipment
 - Chat message when you die
 - Lunar Coins are shared on pickup